IrisGong/SportsPoliticsNewsClassifier/README.md

 ### Data Processing:
 ---
 1. Read sports and politics news from 'train' repository, and made a Pandas DataFrame containing all the news and its category.
-2. Applied CountVecotrizer to find term frequency - inverse document frequency (tf-idf) for all the news.
+2. Applied CountVectorizer to find term frequency - inverse document frequency (tf-idf) for all the news.
 3. Utilized Naive Bayes algorithm with MultinomialNB to train and predict the news articles categories.

 ### Result and Conclusion: